 For Redwings, the story began with the rescue of a single pony called Sheba.
-She was rescued from a dealer and her recovery inspired the formation of a sanctuary in 1984 dedicated to saving horses from a life of fear and neglect.
+Her recovery inspired the formation of a sanctuary in 1984 dedicated to saving horses from a life of fear and neglect.

 From that one life saved, we have grown to become the largest horse welfare charity in the UK, caring for more than 1,500 horses, ponies, donkeys and mules every day at our sanctuary sites in England and Scotland.

 We have 500 horses living in Guardian homes through our rehoming programme and a specialist behaviour team to work with those who may have not had the best training or start in life.
 Our incredible rescue teams work tirelessly to save horses and ponies in need of our help; in fact the vast majority of our residents have been directly rescued from a situation of abuse or neglect.

 We have become known particularly for our expertise in carrying out large welfare round-up operations.